Doctrine · SOC 2 / ISO 27001 / HIPAA

 Capability Status today Path

-Per-transaction CRE issuance + verification Shipped — /v1/cre/issue, /v1/cre/verify n/a
+Per-transaction CRE issuance + verification Shipped: /v1/cre/issue, /v1/cre/verify n/a

 4-family hash cascade (SHA3-256 + BLAKE3 + KangarooTwelve + cSHAKE128) Shipped, all four channels native n/a

-Append-only MMR with bagged-peaks root Shipped, file-backed Public timestamping anchor — Q3
+Append-only MMR with bagged-peaks root Shipped, file-backed Public timestamping anchor: Q3

 Ed25519 + ML-DSA-65 dual signature Shipped (FIPS 204 final standard) n/a

-Triad-Bound Receipt (TBR) — Ed25519 + ML-DSA-65 + SLH-DSA-SHAKE-256f all-of-3, ML-KEM-768 / Classic-McEliece-6688128f hybrid KEM Shipped, /v1/cre/tbr/* (Build #41) n/a
+Triad-Bound Receipt (TBR): Ed25519 plus ML-DSA-65 plus SLH-DSA-SHAKE-256f all three, ML-KEM-768 / Classic-McEliece-6688128f hybrid KEM Shipped, /v1/cre/tbr/* (Build #41) n/a

-Forward-secure key epoch annotation (Bellare-Miner) Shipped — daily rotation, label-only Full key-erasure ratchet — Q3
+Forward-secure key epoch annotation (Bellare-Miner) Shipped: daily rotation, label-only Full key-erasure ratchet: Q3

-Independent third-party MMR-root publication Not yet Public timestamping anchor — Q3
+Independent third-party MMR-root publication Not yet Public timestamping anchor: Q3

 FAQ